 The category list drop down has been removed, but if you click on the little category icon at the upper right of each story you’ll get a list of other stories in that category.
 I’ve been thinking about adding some more categories lately – July, 2011

 For a time after starting to put stuff online, I actually did start keeping a digital version of a real journal in the computer (think Doogie Houser, MD) but because I have a tendency to change operating systems quite frequently, I chose to keep this in a simple text file which eventually grew huge and unwieldy.
 My first online journal entries were basically just selections of this text formatted with HTML (by hand in a text editor).
 This became tiresome, and I stopped publishing online for a while.
-For several years I kept the journal up on my m500 palm pilot (using Wordsmith), but when that died expectantly (do they ever die expectantly?), I realized I was lucky to have kept good backups of it and wouldn’t trust a handheld again for my personal journal.
+For several years I kept the journal up on my m500 palm pilot (using Wordsmith), but when that died unexpectantly (do they ever die expectantly?), I realized I was lucky to have kept good backups of it and wouldn’t trust a handheld again for my personal journal.

 My first attempts at a more automated system to maintain my huge number of text file entries were very frustrating.
 I didn’t really have a strong enough background in any scripting language to do anything useful on my own, so I started looking around for something already written that I could use to publish online.
 At the time, web forums were getting very popular so I decided to try using Yabb (Yet another bulletin board).
 It was fairly easy to set up, and I learned a lot about scripting getting it running.
 It was written in Perl though which, even after several years of mucking around trying to learn it, I still find incredibly obtuse.
 I started looking for something that would allow me to bust out of the forum model when I realized that there really wasn’t going to be much use for one anyway – I was writing things and my friends, though they might be reading them, didn’t find it necessary to post responses and well, that’s the point of a bulletin board: threaded conversations.
 I wanted something that I could use to post text, and that would stand on it’s own without *needing* to have responses tacked on to the posts to seem relevant.

-Blosxsom seemed like it might be perfect, though it was also written in perl, and I was able to simply upload a mess of text files into a hierarchical directory structure and the script just *built* a website out of it!
+Blosxsom (link now dead as of 2014) seemed like it might be perfect, though it was also written in perl, and I was able to simply upload a mess of text files into a hierarchical directory structure and the script just *built* a website out of it!
 This seemed like the perfect solution, but there were a lot of limitations, including a limited number of ‘plugins’ and the fact I couldn’t easily change the way the site worked (due to my own ineptitude with perl).
 I still use blosxom to arrange a lot of detritus on my hard drive which I would probably never even look at again otherwise.
 It’s also rsynced to the web for easy reference and available at in8notes.

 Geeklog looked really cool, but I was intimidated by PHP which was *another* language I didn’t know, but I slowly came up to speed enough to get it running.
 I eventually used Geeklog for many years, and still use it for other sites I run, but maintaining this huge (and powerful) CMS system for a simple blog turned out, for me, to be a bit of overkill.